Seattle woman killed in avalanche while ice climbing in southwest Colorado

-DENVER — Authorities say a Seattle woman was killed in an ice climbing accident in southwest Colorado.
+DENVER — Authorities say a Seattle woman was killed in an ice-climbing accident in southwest Colorado.

 The Denver Post reports 44-year-old Van Le Little was with a guide on the Dungeon Ice Climbing Route in Ouray County on Saturday morning when a chunk of ice broke off from a ledge above her and triggered an avalanche.
 She was caught in the slide and was swept to a nearby river.